 Weight loss, it turns out, boosts your testosterone levels.
 In fact, if you’re overweight (or obese) and have low T levels, taking off some of those pounds is one of the best things you can do to get higher T levels.
 This makes sense, of course, given the direct effects obesity has on testosterone.
 When you lose fat tissue, you’re interrupting the aforementioned “vicious cycle” – and that’s why the more pounds you drop, the higher your testosterone levels will climb.
 Also, you’ll get that testosterone boost regardless of how you’re losing weight: dieting, regular exercise, and bariatric surgery can all elevate testosterone levels by eliminating testosterone-destroying fat.

 And with a higher, healthier level of testosterone in your body, you can experience many improvements in your well-being.
-For example, some men suffer from erectile dysfunction because of low testosterone – and in one study, men who lost 15% of their body weight witnessed significantly improved erectile function.
+For example, some men suffer from erectile dysfunction because of low testosterone levels – and in one study, men who lost 15% of their body weight witnessed significantly improved erectile function.

 You face an increased risk of low testosterone if you are overweight or obese.
 And under such circumstances, your body can be thrown into a destructive cycle where lower-than-normal T levels cause greater weight gain – which, in turn, drops your T levels even further (thus continuing the cycle).